ydirson/gl-streaming/INTERNALS.md

    [clientgles](gl_client/clientgles.c) modules

-2. API calls are marshalled into messages, described in [gls_command.h](common/gls_command.h), and sent using TCP, and possibly wait for a reply before the API returns control to the application
+2. API calls are marshalled into messages, described in [gls_command.h](common/gls_command.h), sent using TCP, and possibly wait for a reply before the API returns control to the application

 3. Server initializes GLES2 using EGL and creates a static window on startup, in [glcontrol](gl_server/glcontrol.c) (this will have to change for better window management)

-4. Server receives packets with [server](common/server.c) in a dedicated thread, managed from [glserver](gl_server/glserver.c) and puts them in a [FIFO queue](common/fifo.h)
+4. Server receives packets with [server](common/recvr.c) in a dedicated thread, managed from [glserver](gl_server/glserver.c) and puts them in a [FIFO queue](common/fifo.h)